-Other information Independent auditor's report Sustainability assurance report
+Other information ndependent auditor's report iustainability assurance report folossaru

 Our observation

 Overall, we assess the assumptions used by management and related estimates resulted in a valuation of vehicles leased under operating lease contracts within a reasonable range and to be adequately disclosed in accordance with IFRS-EU in note 21 of the financial statements.
 We reported to management and the Audit Committee our improvement observations on the control environment for the core leasing activities.